Best beaches for kids in the city and suburbs

 It's not summer without a trip to the beach.
-Try these three family- and wallet-friendly options in the city and suburbs.
+Try these family- and wallet-friendly options in the city and suburbs.

 This pristine beach is designed to make the most of your lakeside fun, rain or shine.
 Rent umbrellas ($4) when it’s hot out, or take shelter in a shaded, picnic-table-dotted trellis area (free before 4pm, first-come, first-served) during a downpour.
-Kid-friendly activities include a water-play area and complimentary programs such as Sailfest (July 25), which offers a youth sailing clinic and free hot dogs.
-Bring your tennis rackets and grab a game on the artificial grass courts at adjacent Lakefront Park.
-1 Park Ave, Glencoe (847-835-1185, glencoeparkdistrict.com).
-Adults $9 ($5 from 6–8pm), kids 17 and under $7 ($4 from 6–8pm), check web site for hours.
+Kids love the water-play area.
+Bring your tennis rackets and grab a game on the artificial grass courts at adjacent Lakefront Park. $10 ($5 from 6–8pm), kids 17 and under $7 ($4 from 6–8pm).

 Show up early to nab parking and a patch of sand at this family-friendly stretch on the city’s South Side.
-The beach features spotless shores and surf, a playground and stroller beach mats so you can wheel wee ones right up to your umbrella.
-Older kids can bring boogie boards and skateboards—the beach is next to Burnham Skate Park, a 20,000-square-foot site with rails and stairs for thrashing.
-31st Street and Lake Michigan (312-742-5121, chicagoparkdistrict.com).
-May 22–Sept 7, daily, swimming 11am–7pm.
+The beach features spotless shores and surf and stroller beach mats so you can wheel wee ones right up to your umbrella.
+The beach area, which went through a major renovation in 2012, now features a playground, an eco-friendly harbor, and unique and colorful tree sculptures.
+Free.